The Tesla Powerwall System is a unique energy storage system focused on function, cost effectiveness, and a sleek, compact design.

 The total number of kilowatt hours provided is the estimated number of useful years multiplied by the number of days in a year and the daily usage amount – 15*365*13=71,175 kWh.

-Eight cents per kilowatt hour coupled with the cost of solar which is about six cents per kilowatt hour means that the cost for solar plus storage at $0.14 kWh is less expensive than conventional energy in many major American cities!
+Twelve cents per kilowatt hour coupled with the cost of solar which is about six cents per kilowatt hour means that the cost for solar plus storage is $0.18 kWh.
+This is less expensive than conventional energy in a few major American cities.
+As battery costs continue to fall, solar plus battery storage will continue to make financial sense to more and more American homeowners.

 The Tesla Powerwall can be considered a cutting edge development in the home energy storage market.
 The system offers much value in terms of it’s compact size, attractive design, and competitive pricing.
 The company plans on becoming a large part of the quickly transforming energy industry.
 Therefore, future improvements in both technology and price competitiveness can be expected.